What is a Constitutional Sheriff?

 Arbitrary laws passed by legislators (or unlawful edicts penned by overreaching executives) in direct defiance of these documents are therefore considered inherently illegitimate by the Constitutional Sheriff and should not be enforced.

-To find out if your local sheriff is a Constitutional Sheriff, see the strategy presented by the CSPOA here.
+To learn more about becoming a Constitutional Sheriff and if your local sheriff is one, see the strategy presented by CSPOA here.